 won't let you get in dans ma vie

-anything[fi1] I said or do
+and anything[fi1] I said or do

 wouldn't change your mind, non pas du tout...